Didisimmons/Task/README.md

 When visiting the weather app page, the user can enter both the country name and the city name to find their sensor metdata.
 When a user adds a sensor, the homepage displays all of the sensors.

 The site has been kept clean in order for users to easily navigate and interact with it.
-To draw the user's attention, the header phrase, which welcomes the user to the site, is placed in the center of the site.
+To draw the user's attention, the header phrase, which welcomes the user to the site, is placed at the center of the site.
    <br/>

 #### **2. Single View Page**